TAF-Verification/get-metars/README.md

 To standarize the reports for TAF-VER verification program add the flag `--sanitize` or `-s`.
 To make the program store the reports in one line add the flag `--one-line` or `-o`.
+By default, reports are written to the file with the datetime prefix with format `%Y%m%d%H%M`.
+If you want to remove that prefix add the flag `--no-datetime-prefix`.

 So that's it.
 Simple no?
 Have a happy coding :D